We’ve found the cheapest Apple iPad deals this month

 - Weight: 466g

 The 2021 model of the top-of-the-range iPad pro is a fiercely powerful device, with Apple’s blazing fast M1 chip thrumming away behind its luscious, 11in, edge-to-edge retina display.
-The 128GB version of the tablet currently has £49.03 off at Amazon and offers enormous power, perfect for working from home, gaming, browsing the web, editing photos and streaming video.
-Keep in mind that you’ll have to wait up to a month until the tablet is dispatched.
+The 128GB version of the tablet currently has 3 per cent off at Amazon and offers enormous power, perfect for working from home, gaming, browsing the web, editing photos and streaming video.

 Apple iPad air 2020, 10.9in, cellular, 64GB: Was £709, now £679, Amazon.co.uk